 Pfizer's Centers for Therapeutic Innovation (CTI) for NIH Researchers

-NCATS is facilitating Pfizer's CTI program at NIH, which pairs NIH intramural researchers and clinicians with Pfizer resources to pursue scientific and medical advances through joint therapeutic development of biological compounds.
-Interested researchers can submit applications to their respective Technology Transfer Office (TTO) in the spring of 2018.
+NCATS is facilitating Pfizer's CTI program at NIH, which pairs NIH intramural researchers and clinicians with Pfizer resources to pursue scientific and medical advances through joint therapeutic development of biologic compounds.
+To apply, submit a completed pre-proposal brief to your NIH Institute or Center's technology transfer office by June 17, 2016.
 For more information, contact NIH-PfizerCTI@mail.nih.gov.